 - Don't use the free "website" that is included with your online booking system-I think that it's awesome that a lot of the online booking platforms are offering free websites included with your package.
 I have yet to see one of these sites look decent enough to be considered a website that would increase your business or improve your image.
 At best, they look amateur and basic.
 Having a website doesn't have to be expensive and just getting one new client from your professional site would make the site pay for itself.

 - Don't let your website become static-Your website should be updated quarterly (Every 3 months) at the very least.
-Monthly would be better and a weekly blog would earn you tons of extra credit.
 You want your website to be a resource that clients use to access information about you regularly.
 SEO isn't based on keywords or a submission to Google anymore.
 Having a high number of monthly website visitors is what pushes you to the front page of Google which is where we all want to be.
 The more monthly viewers you have on your site each month, the higher you'll rank in local Google searches.
-Post special offers, keep a blog and provide other features to keep your clients coming back for more and sharing your site with their friends and boosting your site right to the top of local search.
+Post special offers, keep a blog and provide other features to keep your clients coming back for more, sharing your site with their friends and boosting your site right to the top of local search.

 Okay, so now that we know what you shouldn't do, what SHOULD you do if you want to build an awesome website as a hairstylist?

 I do teach a free online class just for hair stylists about what you've got to include in order to have a kick-ass website, but I want to share a gallery of my favorite websites for hair salons and stylists here.